leangjia/blender_docs/manual/compositing/types/input/texture.rst

 ==========

 Texture
-   The texture could be selected from a list of textures available in the current blend-file or link in textures.
+   The texture can be selected from a list of textures available in the current blend-file or linked-in textures.
    The textures themselves can not be edited in the Compositor, but in the :doc:`Texture Node Editor </editors/texture_node/index>`.

 Outputs